 Cotton tofu has a hard texture that stands up well to heat.
 It’s common in dishes like sukiyaki or hot pots, such as chanko (sumo food), which involve cooking at high heat.

-Silken tofu is the most popular type throughout the year and is used in a variety of dishes.
+Silken tofu is the most popular type of Japanese tofu throughout the year and is used in a variety of dishes.
 One of our favorites, Hiyayakko, is a summer dish of fresh, chilled tofu topped with soy sauce, sliced leek, grated ginger, and bonito flakes (flaked skipjack tuna).
 In winter we eat Yudofu which is cooked in a hot pot with Konbu (seaweed), and eaten the same way as Hiyayakko.

 While eating a full piece of tofu or having it in something fairly obvious like a hot pot is great, it’s not the only way to try it.
 Tofu shows up in a number of other places, too.